The Human Resources Department Has Moved

 Is an online application sufficient or do I need to submit a hard copy resume?

-All applicants for employment must submit an online application through our School Spring site.
+All applicants for employment must submit an online application through our Recruit and Hire site.
 No hard copies are accepted unless specified in the job announcement.

 I don't have all of the required qualifications or application materials requested.
 Should I still apply for the position?